 Cons

 These types of generators are expensive.
-Models with costs varying from $3000 to $4000 are the only ones which qualify for serious warranty considerations.
+Models with costs varying from $3000 to $4000 are the only ones that qualify for serious warranty considerations.

 Propane or natural gas or natural gas can be used as fuel.